beberlei/context/README.md

 controller and presentation layers.
 To achieve this goal the Data-Context-Interaction and Entity-Boundary-Interceptor patterns are used.
 Context is a framework "for the model".

-This library tries to solve problems with todays Web/MVC applications and their focus on the controller.
+This library was born while trying to solve problems with todays Web/MVC applications and their focus on the controller.
 Using MVC frameworks the "documented" way often leads to tight coupling and painful reusability, testing and refactoring experience.